Last Updated on

 According to Bandura, self-efficacy is not a trait that some have and others do not.
 Instead, it is the ability to exercise and strengthen one’s self-efficacy, regardless of their past or current environment.

 He offers four ways to do this, which we will delve into now.

 By consolidating his research into four action-items, Bandura offers a tangible way to develop self-efficacy.
 As people succeed in any of these four ways, their self-efficacy grows.

 1) Mastery Experiences

-Is experiencing the results of self-efficacy first hand.
+This refers to experiencing the results of self-efficacy first hand.
 The key to mastery is approaching life with dedicated efforts and experimenting with realistic but challenging goals.
-Essential to mastery is also acknowledging the satisfaction of goals that are achieved, in order to reap the pleasure of mastery.
+People need to acknowledge the satisfaction of goals that are achieved, in order to reap the pleasure of mastery.

-Easy success with little effort can lead to us to expect rapid results which can in turn make us easily discouraged by failure (Bandura, 2008).
+Easy success with little effort can lead to us to expect rapid results which can, in turn, make us easily discouraged by failure (Bandura, 2008).
 In that same paper, Bandura describes the idea that: